snap-research/NodeDup/README.md

 # Node Duplication Improves Cold-start Link Prediction

+## Introduction
+This repository contains the source code for the paper: [Node Duplication Improves Cold-start Link Prediction](https://arxiv.org/pdf/2402.09711)

 ## Requirements
 The code was developed and tested with Python 3.10.9.
 The enviromental requirements are listed as in `requirements.txt`.
 Please run the following code to install all the requirements:
 ```